tatumio/tatum-php/docs/Api/AccountApi.md

 <h4>2 credits per API call.</h4>

-<p>Update account by ID.
-Only a small number of fields can be updated.</p>
+Update account by ID.
+Only a small number of fields can be updated.

 ### Example